ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 <img src="./img/note.png" />**Note**:

-1. Given the above screen-capture, adjustments made within the Speaker module will affect HDMI OUT A, AUDIO IN 1, and AUDIO IN 2 sources, but will not affect the microphone (MIC IN).
+1. Given the above screen capture, adjustments made within the Speaker module will affect HDMI OUT A, AUDIO IN 1, and AUDIO IN 2 sources, but will not affect the microphone (MIC IN).
-2. During broadcasting, the Mic channel will be muted and users cannot unmute the microphone through the Touch Panel, Web-Console, or Q-NEX APP during the broadcast.
+2. During broadcasting, the Mic channel will be muted and users cannot unmute the microphone through the Touch Panel, Web Console, or Q-NEX APP during the broadcast.
 The mute will automatically be lifted when the broadcast ends.